LoicKonan/2143-OOP-Konan/Assignments/P01/README.md

 #### Description

-Build a Space War Game using the OOP concept learn in class.
-This game content a scoring system, a text output and 3 classes:
+Built a Space War Game using the OOP concept learned in class.
+This game contains a scoring system, a text output and 3 classes:

 - Missile
 - Player